Updated:

 ‘Some have even seen Kennewick Man as the “Great White Hope,” the last best chance to establish Caucasians as the original landlords of America (xxxviii).

-The hope presumed in the above quote and the professional arrogance of the scientific community together further increases the quest of the Native Americans to consolidate their identity.
+The hope presumed in the above quote and the professional arrogance of the scientific community together further increase the quest of the Native Americans to consolidate their identity.
 If really Caucasians are the original landlords of America by the virtue of reaching or living in the land before the presently considered Native Americans, one has to find the reason for their disappearance.

-Even that if proved scientifically, it will be a blow for the Native Americans, who are enjoying minority status in the country.
+Even that if proven scientifically, it will be a blow for the Native Americans, who are enjoying minority status in the country.
 As the history states that the Columbus had killed many Native Indians in America, when landed in the continent in 15th Century, the scientific community may claim the same in the future about the disappearance of Caucasians thousands of years ago.

 This further starts a war of historical assumptions or findings when no assumption or finding holds strong or enjoys the unanimous support from the people of diverse beliefs and perceptions.
 The word ‘assumptions’ mentioned here arises from the fact of ‘power to name’ a land or a territory and the familiarity or the popularity it gets in the future due to the media or historians, who may have seen only one side of the coin.